ManeliFotoutan/Convert-Video-To-Text/README.md

 If the first directory does not exist, it checks the second, and then the third.

 ## Portable Version
-A portable version of the application is also available in a .zip archive.
+A portable version of the application is also available in a .rar archive.
 This version includes all necessary dependencies and can be used without installation.
 Extract the .rar file and run the application directly.

 For any questions or issues, please open an issue on GitHub or contact me at maneli0foroutan@gmail.com.